Active Structure Learning of Bayesian Networks in an Observational Setting: Related work

 \section{Related work}

 Several general approaches exist for structure learning of Bayesian networks.
-In the \emph{constraint-based} approach \cite{Meek95,SpirtesGlSc00}, pairwise statistical tests are performed to reveal conditional independence of pairs of random variables.
-This approach is asymptotically optimal, but less successful on finite samples \cite{HeckermanMeCo06}, unless additional realizability assumptions are made.
+In the constraint-based approach \citep{Meek95,SpirtesGlSc00}, pairwise statistical tests are performed to reveal conditional independence of pairs of random variables.
+This approach is asymptotically optimal, but less successful on finite samples \citep{HeckermanMeCo06}, unless additional realizability assumptions are made.
+When restricting the in-degree of the DAG, the constraint-based approach is computationally efficient.
+However, the computational complexity and the sample complexity required for ensuring an accurate solution depend on the difficulty of identifying the conditional independence constraints \citep{CanonneDiKaSt18} and cannot be bounded independently of that difficulty.
 The \emph{score-based} approach assigns a data-dependent score to every possible structure, and searches for the structure that maximizes this score.
-One of the most popular score functions for discrete distributions is the Bayesian Dirichlet (BD) score \cite{CooperHe92}.
-Several flavors of this score have been proposed \cite{HeckermanGeCh95,Buntine91}.
-The BD scores are well-studied \cite{Chickering02,TsamardinosBrAl0,CamposJi11,Cussens11,BartlettCu13,BartlettCu17} and widely used in applications (see, e.g., \cite{MariniTrBaSaDiMaMaCoBe15,LiChZhNg16,HuKe18}).
-Finding a Bayesian network with a maximal BD score is computationally hard under standard assumptions \cite{Chickering96}.
+One of the most popular score functions for discrete distributions is the Bayesian Dirichlet (BD) score \citep{CooperHe92}.
+Several flavors of this score have been proposed \citep{HeckermanGeCh95,Buntine91}.
+The BD scores are well-studied \citep{Chickering02,TsamardinosBrAl06,CamposJi11,Cussens11,BartlettCu13,BartlettCu17} and widely used in applications \cite[see, e.g.,][]{MariniTrBaSaDiMaMaCoBe15,LiChZhNg16,HuKe18}.

+Finding a Bayesian network with a maximal BD score is computationally hard under standard assumptions \citep{Chickering96}.
 However, successful heuristic algorithms have been suggested.
-Earlier algorithms such as \cite{Chickering02,TsamardinosBrAl0} integrate greedy hill-climbing with other methods to try and escape local maxima.
-Other approaches include dynamic programming \cite{SilanderMy12} and integer linear programming \cite{Cussens11,BartlettCu13,BartlettCu17}.
+Earlier algorithms such as \cite{Chickering02,TsamardinosBrAl06} integrate greedy hill-climbing with other methods to try and escape local maxima.
+Other approaches include dynamic programming \citep{SilanderMy12} and integer linear programming \citep{Cussens11,BartlettCu13,BartlettCu17}.

-Previous works on active structure learning of Bayesian networks \cite{TongKo01,HeGe08,LiLe09,SquiresMaGrKaKoSh20} assume a causal structure between the random variables, and consider an interventional (or experimental) environment, in which the active learner can set the values of some of the variables and then measure the values of the others.
+Previous works on active structure learning of Bayesian networks \citep{TongKo01,HeGe08,LiLe09,SquiresMaGrKaKoSh20} assume a causal structure between the random variables, and consider an interventional (or experimental) environment, in which the active learner can set the values of some of the variables and then measure the values of the others.
 This is crucially different from our model, in which there is no causality assumption and the interaction is only by observing variables, not setting their values.
-Active learning for undirected graphical models has been studied in \cite{VatsNoBa14} and in \cite{DasarathySiAa16}.
-More generally, interactive unsupervised learning has been studied in a variety of contexts, including clustering \cite{AwasthiBaVo17} and compressive sensing \cite{HauptCaNo09,MalloyNo14}.